Get Your Questions Answered

 When we read your personal statement, we look to see if you are a good match with our program.
 Please, do your research on what our program has to offer and how you can fit.
 Look at our faculty research interests to see if your interests align with our interests.
 If there is no fit, it will not be beneficial to our program.

 Who should I ask to write letters of recommendation?

-A minimum of three letters of recommendation are required from previous instructors (e.g., professors) or supervisors who are able to comment on your abilities and potential for graduate study.
+A minimum of two letters of recommendation are required from previous instructors (e.g., professors) or supervisors who are able to comment on your abilities and potential for graduate study.
 You may provide contact information for up to five recommenders.
 Your recommenders will be notified and prompted to supply a recommendation letter through the application system.